s0rta/revengate-new/roadmap.md

 - [ ] mazes can fill arbitrary areas of a board

 UI:
-- [ ] bug: cliking on dark area crashes the game
 - [ ] visual feedback for when inputs are accepted
 - [ ] gesture to access non-default actions, like following stairs see [docs/gestures.md]
 - [ ] pinch to zoom